 Children in low-wealth urban and rural communities typically face major obstacles to a good education.
 For example, high quality pre-K is rarely available for them.
 So, the achievement gap is already in place when students enter school.
 Also, schools serving disadvantaged students often lack basic educational resources, such as adequate buildings, enough books and computers, and well-prepared and experienced teachers.

 Even though they tax themselves at higher rates, low-wealth communities are often unable to generate sufficient funds for their schools.
-At the same time, state funding usually falls short of enabling them to provide basic educational resources for their children.
-Some states even distribute funds in ways that worsen resource inequities.
+At the same time, state funding usually falls short, and some states even distribute funds in ways that worsen resource inequities.

 Litigation for Education Justice

 Plaintiff and Defendant Victories, a chart of cases by state